MikeMallonIT/HW3-PasswordGenerator/README.md

 ## What I did
 This week's homework assignment provided us with the HTML and CSS code which served as a driver for the JavaScript code we wrote.
 I used JavaScript elements such as variables, arrays, if statements, loops and functions to achieve the task given.

-The JavaScript code that I wrote will ask the user a series of questions via browser window promps and confirm windows.
-Validation was added to ensure the user provided the appropriate password length and that he/she selected yes to at least on of the password elements.
+The JavaScript code that I wrote will ask the user a series of questions via browser window prompts and confirm windows.
+Validation was added to ensure the user provided the appropriate password length and that he/she selected yes to at least one of the password elements.

 <br>

 ### Motivation:
 This was the first application that I developed using JavaScript.
-We have gone through class assignements where small bits of code were written but this one chalenaged me and I have a far better understanding of how JavaScript works because of it.
+We have gone through class assignments where small bits of code were written but this one challenged me and I have a far better understanding of how JavaScript works because of it.
 I am motivated to learn JavaScript because I know it is the bridge between website and server-side Node JS code that I want to learn how to develop.

 <br>

 ### Problems I solved:
     * Developed generate password function
     * Referenced math random number library/function (see credits section)
-    * Used if statements to build avalible characters array
+    * Used if statements to build available characters array
     * Used loops to validate user input
-    * Used loop to insert random address of avalible characters aray to password array address
+    * Used loop to insert random address of available characters array to password array address
     * Used special characters to ensure single and double quotes could be used in the password as well as back slash
 <br />
 <br />